kolibri/kodo/README.md

 1. A online platform, to show all the informations in a nice and clean way, useable by non devs.
     Will use a copy of the repository
 2. A CLI Tool, that runs on the devs machine.
-    Will use the actual repository on the devs machine
+    Will use the actual repository on the devs machine (by default, with option to define the path to the target repo)

 ## Problems without solution

-Pull requests are outside of the system
+- Pull requests are outside of the system
-    APIs to github/gitlab/etc
+    - APIs to github/gitlab/etc

-Local command
+- Local command
+    - PHP might not be the right tool for this ;)